romeofx/BAN6420-Module-5-Milestone-2-Assignment-Principal-Component-Analysis/README.md

 1. Clone the repository or download the ZIP file.
 2. Install the required libraries using the following command:

-3. Run the `pca_analysis.py` script to see the PCA implementation and bonus logistic regression.
+3. Run the `pca_analysis.ipynb` script to see the PCA implementation and bonus logistic regression.

 ### Instructions:
 - The `pca_analysis.ipynb` script implements PCA and visualizes the results with 2 principal components.